MakerM0/MagiClick-esp32s3/README.md

 # [MagiClick-esp32s3](https://oshwhub.com/kakaka/lao-ban-jian-yi-wei-ke-bian-chen)
-A single-button keyboard, based on ESP32-S3, developed using CircuitPython or MicroPython, with a color screen.
+A single-button keyboard, based on ESP32-S3, with a color screen.

+CircuitPython is used by default.
+You can also use MicroPython, Arduino.

 ![1](documents/images/1.jpg)